Latest news

 I reviewed the Harun Farucki exhibition at the Cooper Gallery, Dundee for The Quietus.

-I have several events coming up – in conversation with Lynne Tillman in Bristol tonight, reading in Norwich tomorrow, speaking at the Bath Festival on 21 May and at the Hastings Queer Book Festival on 10 June.
+I have several events coming up – in conversation with Lynne Tillman in Bristol tonight, reading in Norwich tomorrow, speaking at the Bath Festival on 21 May and at the MAC in Belfast on 1 June, in conversation with Peter Ulrich at the Stoke Newington Literary Festival on 2 June and at the Hastings Queer Book Festival on 10 June.
 For more information, please see the Events page.

 I will be judging this year’s Michael O’Pray Prize, run by Film and Video Umbrella, for new writing on innovation and experimentation in writing about artists’ moving image.
 The submission deadline is 3 July – more information here.